0xAbdalrahman/SOC-Monitoring-Lab/README.md

 This project simulates a complete Active Directory (AD) security environment integrated with Splunk SIEM for log collection, attack detection, and incident response.
 It demonstrates both red team attacks and blue team detection techniques in a controlled lab setting.

 ### Skills Learned

-[Bullet Points - Remove this afterwards]
+- Active Directory & Windows Security – Configured and managed AD domains, user accounts, permissions, and security policies.

-- Advanced understanding of SIEM concepts and practical application.
+- Splunk SIEM – Installed, configured, and used Splunk for log collection, searching, and dashboard creation.
-- Proficiency in analyzing and interpreting network logs.
+- Log Analysis – Analyzed and interpreted Windows and network logs to detect suspicious activity.
-- Ability to generate and recognize attack signatures and patterns.
+- Attack Understanding – Learned attack techniques (RDP brute force, Pass-the-Hash, LDAP enumeration) and how to identify their indicators in logs.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Sigma Rule Writing – Created Sigma rules for generic, SIEM-agnostic detection of attacks.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Cybersecurity Problem-Solving – Developed critical thinking and hands-on problem-solving skills in security monitoring and incident response.

 ### Tools Used
 [Bullet Points - Remove this afterwards]